Cuccidati

 Crust

-- In separate bowl, combine flour and baking powder.
+- In a separate bowl, combine flour and baking powder.
 Add to creamed mixture along with vanilla.

 Filling